Beef Braciole is Italian comfort food at it’s best!

 - Heat a large pan on medium heat with olive oil.
 Sear the pieces on all sides, turning them every 2 minutes or so to brown them nicely.
 The whole frying process should take roughly 10-15 minutes.

-- After the braciole is fried, add to pot of sauce and cook them for 3-4 hours.
-The longer the better, but no more than 10 hours.
+- After the braciole is fried, add to pot of sauce and cook them for 2-3 hours.

 - Remove braciole from sauce and cut away twine with knife or kitchen scissors.
 Serve with grated parmagiano reggiano, bread, and pasta for a complete meal.
 Enjoy!